also @ TechSpot: Next iPad rumored to be 33% lighter and thinner thanks to new touchscreen tech

 Researchers reveal flexible, stretchable lithium-ion battery

-Researchers have announced the development of a stretchable lithium-ion battery that could have countless industry applications, especially with the rising interest in flexible electronics and the constant advancement of medical tech.
-By using a process they call "ordered unraveling,"...
+Researchers have announced the development of a stretchable lithium-ion battery that could have countless industry applications, especially with the rising interest in flexible computing across consumer tech and other segments.

 You could build up quite an electrical capacity if your clothes use this.
 Maybe your devices won't need large batteries anymore if you're wearing a big one.
 Knees wirelessly charge laptop, pocket charges cell phone, hat charges Google Glass